Subashreev18/Smart-Loan-and-EMI-Management-System/README.md

 # CredFlow

-**Developed by Happy Kumar**

 CredFlow is a full-stack Loan Management System built with React, Node.js, and MongoDB.
-It covers the complete loan lifecycle — authentication, loan applications, admin approvals, EMI scheduling and payments, and role-based dashboards — with a clean, responsive, production-ready UI.
+It covers the complete loan lifecycle — authentication, EMI scheduling and payments, and role-based dashboards — with a clean and responsive UI.

 ---